-- 15.1 All staff should be aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
+- Children absent from education are on the school roll, but are regularly not attending - Children missing from education aren't on any school roll or being educated elsewhere - 15.2 All staff should be aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
 This may include abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation.
-It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage. - 15.2 Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future. - 15.3 Staff should be aware of the schools unauthorised absence and children missing from education procedures.
-The school will inform the Local Authority of any child who fails to attend regularly or has been absent without schools permission for a continuous period of 10 days. - 15.3 Attendance concerns should be raised with the Attendance officer Denise Taylor.
+It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage. - 15.3 Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future. - 15.4 Staff should be aware of the schools unauthorised absence and children missing from education procedures.
+The school will inform the Local Authority of any child who fails to attend regularly or has been absent without schools permission for a continuous period of 10 days. - 15.5 Attendance concerns should be raised with the Attendance officer Denise Taylor.